lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Annotations**

-Attributes starting with a `@` symbol shall be on separate lines before the corresponding main declarations.
+Put attributes starting with a `@` symbol on separate lines before the corresponding declarations.

 **Do**: